kdw2060/hassio-addons/hass-addon-calendar/README.md

 This add-on can be used to load caldav and google calendar data and makes future calendar events available as sensordata in Home Assistant.

-The data is available as a sensor (one per calendar), where the sensor state equals the number of future events in your calendar and the data attribute of the sensor contains the events information.
+There's one sensor per calendar, the sensor state equals the number of future events in your calendar and the data attribute of the sensor contains the events information.

 Example: